Free cookie consent management tool by TermsFeed Blog - How to Support Mental Health at Work | Platform Recruitment | Platform Recruitment

 7th May 2025

-Creating a workplace that truly supports mental health is a business imperative.
-At Platform Recruitment, we work by our values of Respect, Trust, Collaboration, and Excellence.
-These values are at the heart of how we build teams and support professionals, and they play a vital role in shaping inclusive, mentally healthy work environments.
+At Platform Recruitment, we live by our values of Respect, Trust, Collaboration, and Excellence.
+These values shape the way we build teams, support candidates, and help companies create inclusive, mentally healthy workplaces.

-Why Mental Health at Work Matters
+Why Mental Health at Work Matters in 2025

 • 1 in 4 people in the UK experience a mental health problem each year (Mind UK).